 Where Can I Access and Watch Twitch?

+What is Twitch like for accessibility?
 Twitch has become easily accessible to everyone around the world.
 Users can access the platform on their website and through apps on Apple and Google devices.
 This means you can have the platform at your fingertips, anywhere in the world.

 You can also watch the service on many video game platforms, including Xbox and PlayStation.
 Twitch is also accessible on a range of smart TVs, as well as certain set-top boxes.

 Other devices to access Twitch include Fire TV, as well as Google’s Chromecast and the NVIDIA Shield.
-On each of the devices you can create an account to follow different streamers and also take part in the online chat attached to each stream.
+On each of the devices, you can create an account to follow different streamers and also take part in the online chat attached to each stream.

-Is Twitch Just Streaming for Gamers?
+What is Twitch? is it Just Streaming for Gamers?

 As you now know, Twitch was originally developed for just gamers.
 But it has since changed a lot since it was founded in 2011.
 Nowadays the biggest category is still gaming, but there are a few different and newer type categories.